A common perception we have of goldfish is of them swimming contentedly in a little bowl. Their popularity is undisputed.

 - The Japanese later followed suit.

-Interesting to note … Japan actually had a goldfish show held in Osaka in the year 1862.
+Interesting note … Japan actually had a goldfish show held in Osaka in the year 1862.

-- Over the years the goldfish eventually came to America and became popular as lovable presents and gifts.
+- Goldfish were eventually introduced to America and became popular as lovable presents and gifts.
 The Goldfish also went to other lands such as France, Germany and England.
 Of the more than 100 varieties of goldfish, America was able to breed one of them, the comet goldfish.